The Likely Lads: Series 3 (1966)

-Lost episodes

 Christmas Night with the Stars

-Additionally, an eight-minute episode of The Likely Lads was broadcast on 25 December 1964, as part of a 90-minute Christmas Day special on BBC 1 called Christmas Night with the Stars 7:15 p.m. to 8:45 p.m., in which Bob and Terry have an argument over Bob's encyclopaedic knowledge of "Rupert the Bear" Annuals ("It was Edward Trunk!").
+Additionally, an eight-minute episode of The Likely Lads was broadcast on 25 December 1964, as part of a 90-minute Christmas Day special on BBC 1 called Christmas Night with the Stars 7:15 p.m. to 8:45 p.m., in which Bob and Terry have an argument over Bob's encyclopaedic knowledge of "Rupert Bear" Annuals ("It was Edward Trunk!").
 This recording still exists in the BBC Broadcast Archive.
 An edited version, which included 'The Likely Lads' sketch, was screened on BBC2 over Christmas 1991.

 Radio adaptations

 Sixteen of the television scripts were adapted for radio by James Bolam, and broadcast in two series during 1967 and 1968.

 Produced by John Browell, the radio adaptations were recorded at the Paris Studios in Lower Regent Street, London using the original television cast (although some minor parts had to be recast for some episodes, where the original actor was unavailable).

+As of January 2025, BBC Radio 4 Extra started broadcasting the first series only for the first time on that station.